OSGeo/PROJ/docs/source/development/index.rst

 .. attention::

-    The ``projects.h`` header and the functions related to it is considered deprecated from version 5.0.0 and onwards.
+    The :file:`projects.h` header and the functions related to it is considered deprecated from version 5.0.0 and onwards.
 The header has been removed PROJ in version 6.0.0 released February 1st 2019.